Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 1,281 people, 620 houses or apartments, and a median cost of homes of $69,992, house prices in Hampton are solidly below the national average.
+With a population of 1,281, 620 total housing units (homes and apartments), and a median house value of $71,206, house prices in Hampton are solidly below the national average.

 Single-family detached homes are the single most common housing type in Hampton, accounting for 75.99% of the city's housing units.
 Other types of housing that are prevalent in Hampton include mobile homes or trailers ( 15.83%), row houses and other attached homes ( 3.14%), and a few large apartment complexes or high rise apartments ( 2.86%).